PipeWire/pipewire/doc/architecture.md

 A proxy to a PipeWire registry object.
-It emits events about the available objects on the server and can be used to bind to those objects in order call methods or receive events from them.
+It emits events about the available objects on the server and can be used to bind to those objects in order to call methods or receive events from them.

 ### `struct pw_module`